 Students who come from countries that do not have normal relations with Israel will need to make prior visa arrangements before entering the country.

 Everyone traveling to Israel must have a passport that expires no less than one year after they plan to exit the country at the end of their program.

 Students from countries who do not have a regular relationship with Israel may need additional security or immigration approval to study in Israel.
 Students from such countries may be responsible to apply for a visa at their nearest Israeli Consulate or Embassy, or JUC may need to apply on their behalf at the Ministry of Interior in Jerusalem.
 Visa decisions are entirely at the discretion of the Ministry of Interior, so JUC cannot guarantee that you will be able to obtain a visa successfully.
 Please contact us if you are from a country that does not have a regular relationhsip with Israel and have questions about this process.

 Please note: if you plan to participate in the trip to Jordan and you are required to secure an entry visa into Israel prior to the start of the program, you MUST request and be granted a visa allowing multiple entries into Israel.

 Our Pastor and Parishioner study program is traditionally not offered for credit.
 However, if a participant wishes to receive academic credit, JUC makes this option available.
-The student must tell their group leader prior to the start of the third day of the program that they wish to take the course for credit.
+The student and their group leader must inform JUC prior to the start of the program that they wish to take the course for credit.
 Additional work will be assigned to the student by the instructor during the program, and a deadline will be set for completion after the program is over.
 If the academic requirements are successfully met, the student will receive credit.